-VCSM13 and R408 helper phage produce the largest amount of singlestrand pBluescript.
-R408 (single-strand size ~4 kb) is more stable and can be grown more easily.
-VCSM13 (single-strand size ~6 kb), is more efficient at single-stranded DNA rescue and yields more single-stranded phagemid; however it is more unstable and reverts to wild-type more frequently.
+VCSM13 (single-strand size ~6 kb), is efficient at single-stranded DNA rescue and provides good yields of single-stranded phagemid; however it can revert to wild-type (more frequently than R408 helper phage, for example).
 This difficulty can be addressed by periodically propagating VCSM13 in the presence of kanamycin.
-VCSM13 (a derivative of M13KO7) has a kanamycin gene inserted into the intergenic region, while R408 has a deletion in that region.
-We suggest R408 for excision of pBluescript from the Lambda ZAP vector and VCSM13 for single-stranded rescue.
+[VCSM13 (a derivative of M13KO7) has a kanamycin gene inserted into the intergenic region.]